 Enjoy This Post?
 Share the Love!

-Having traveled to the Middle East, South Asia and 8 US cities this year, I am planning this Christmas and New Year’s to relax at home in Washington, DC with a leisurely “staycation”.
+Having traveled to Asia, Europe and around the US on prior holidays, I am planning this Christmas and New Year’s to relax at home in Washington, DC with a leisurely “staycation”.
 However, prior years I have gone in search of adventure during the holidays.
 I have headed out solo for Cambodia, Vietnam and Thailand and the year before for the Brazilian Amazon Upriver.

 Having generally been on the road for all major holidays, I have the following 10 tips to pass on: